prezi/dashboard-controller/README.md

 Set Up
 ------------------

 If you are not familiar with Go and run into trouble with the following instructions, please visit  ["How to Write Go Code"](https://golang.org/doc/code.html) for more details.
+In particular, pay attention to the GOPATH environment variable.

 ####Webserver and Master
 ------------------